No more sweaty feet, no more cheap jumbo pack cotton rags they call socks, no more holes after three months.

 Best for Sweaty Feet: KMM Moisture Wicking Work Boot Crew Socks

 This pair of socks is reinforced with high-density fibers and a mesh construction design on the top for breathability.
 The spandex also allows the tip to move with your toes better than most socks.
-These qualities help keep your feet dry in the first place.

 These are really best for the budget-restricted buyer.
-They’re basic socks, and good for the price, but they don’t hold a candle to some of the other brands on this list.
+They’re basic cotton socks, and good for the price, but they don’t hold a candle to some of the other brands on this list.
 Plus, look at how they showed up at my door:

 Comfort-wise, KMMs are well cushioned in high-impact areas and feature arch support.
 This superior cushioning is the big difference between these socks and my pick for the best hot weather socks.